-The day of each drug administration day, a medical evaluation/physical exam, vital signs (blood pressure, heart rate, respiratory rate, weight and temperature), event related potentials (ERP) neurophysiology measures, urine pregnancy test, RBANS, KiTap and CGI-S will be completed as "baseline" assessments for the day.
-All subjects will have the option to provide a pre-dose blood sample for pharmokinetics, Extracellular Signal Related Kinase (ERK) Activation Molecular Biomarker Assay and Amyloid Precursor Protein (APP) Molecular Biomarker Assay and Fragile X Mental Retardation Protein (FMRP) assay.
-PIV placement or venipuncture for blood sampling will be offered as an option to participants and is not required for participation in this study.
-Approximately two hours later, study drug (baclofen 30 mg) or matching placebo will be administered orally to the subject with FXS.
-The study drug or placebo will be self-administered by the participant (or administered with the help of a caregiver).
-Optional pharmacokinetic blood samples will be drawn approximately 90 minutes ± 5 minutes post dose.
-Approximately 4 hours following dosing \pm 5 minutes, optional pharmacokinetic blood sampling and molecular assays (ERK/APP) will be drawn.
-Then, event related potentials (ERP) will be performed, followed immediately thereafter by cognitive, clinical, and side effect/safety (including vital signs-(Blood pressure, heart rate, respiratory rate, and temperature ± 5 minutes) assessments.
-At the end of single-dose drug administration days, Side Effect/Safety (including vital sign) assessments will be repeated.
-These visits will take approximately 8 hours to complete.
-These two drug administration days will occur once every 2 weeks over the course of 4 weeks.
+The day of each drug administration day, a medical evaluation/physical exam, vital signs, event related potentials (ERP) neurophysiology measures, RBANS, KiTap and CGI-I will be completed as "baseline" assessments for the day.
+Approximately two hours later, study drug (acamprosate 1,332 mg, lovastatin 40 mg, or minocycline ER 270 mg) or matching placebo will be administered orally to the subject with FXS.
+Optional pharmacokinetic blood samples will be drawn 1 to 2 hours post dose.
+Approximately, four hours post-dose event related potentials (ERP) will be performed, followed immediately thereafter by cognitive, clinical, and side effect/safety (including vital sign) assessments.
+Optional pharmacokinetic blood sampling will be after the ERP evaluation approximately 4 to 6 hours following dosing.
+Optional Molecular assays (ERK/APP) will be drawn at the same time as Pk draw.
+At the end of single-dose drug administration days, Side Effect/Safety (including vital sign) assessments to complete.
+These four drug administration days will occur once every 2 weeks over the course of 8 weeks.
 A detailed description of each procedure being performed on drug administration days is provided below in Table 2.

-5.3 Follow Up Phone Call/Email Procedures
+5.3 Follow Up Phone Call Procedures

-We will bolster safety by adding weekly Side Effect/Safety assessments by phone or email midway between planned drug administration visits and the day following drug administration and finally 1 month after final study drug administration.
+We will bolster safety by adding weekly Side Effect/Safety assessments by phone midway between planned drug administration visits and the day following drug administration and finally 1 month after final study drug administration.
 Additional visits will be provided at any time that signs of concern arise.